apereo/cas/docs/cas-server-documentation/integration/Attribute-Release-Policies.md

 Similar to the above option, the scripts need to design a `run` function that receives a list of parameters.
 The collection of current attributes in process as well as a logger object are passed to this function.
-The result must produce a map whose `key`s are attributes names and whose `value`s is a list of attribute values.
+The result must produce a map whose `key`s are attributes names and whose `value`s are a list of attribute values.

 ## Attribute Filters